tamvm/mac-install/README.markdown

 [top](#top)<a name=nodejs></a>
 ## Nodejs

-We will use NVM to install node:

-    cd ~
-    git clone git://github.com/creationix/nvm.git .nvm

-Open new terminal so that nvm config will load (handled by dotfiles/zsh-local).

-Then:

-    nvm install v0.8.6
-    nvm alias default v0.8.6

-Open new terminal again and verify that `node` works.

 Now we need to install a couple of npm modules:

     npm install -g coffee-script
     npm install -g js2coffee

-[top](#top)<a name=pow></a>
-## POW

-    curl get.pow.cx | sh

 [top](#top)<a name=backblaze></a>
 ## Backblaze